How to Do Payroll in Texas: What Every Employer Needs to Know

 Please note: If you’re using an HR payroll software, it probably already has you covered.
 Most file new hire reports electronically, so you don’t have to.

-Breaks, Meals, and Paid Leave
+Breaks, Meals & Paid Leave

 Texas does not have laws concerning breaks or leave.
 However, businesses must provide up to 12 weeks of unpaid job-protected leave under the federal Family and Medical Leave Act (FMLA) if they have 50 or more employees stationed within 75 miles of the employee taking that kind of leave.
 The employee must also meet the various eligibility conditions to be entitled to the leave.
 You can get more information on FMLA Leave from Texas.gov’s website.

 Naturally, providing paid time off makes you more desirable to candidates.
 Any PTO or breaks promised in a written policy or employment agreement are enforced under the Texas Payday Law.
-To protect yourself from liability and ensure your employees are properly compensated, you’ll need to set up a system to properly document their work hours using a time sheet or time clock.
+To protect yourself from liability and ensure your employees are properly compensated, you’ll need to set up a system to properly document their work hours using a timesheet or time clock.

 Child Labor Laws

-If you’re hiring any employees under the age of 18, you’ll need to comply with Texas’ Child Labor Laws.
-They differ slightly from federal law.
+If you’re hiring any employees under the age of 18, you’ll need to comply with Texas’ Child Labor Laws, which differ slightly from federal law.
 For example, federal law states that children cannot work more than 18 hours a week when school is in session, while Texas law allows up to 48 hours a week at any time.
 It also allows hardship exemptions when the child is supporting their family.
 You’ll need to take this into consideration when you schedule and pay employees.
 If you’re ever audited, you will be required to hand over payroll reports, which will show the number of hours they worked and when.

-For more detail on federal payroll compliance (which is important for employers in any state), check out our article on the most important payroll laws to know in 2021.
+For more detail on federal payroll compliance (which is important for employers in any state), check out our article on the most important payroll laws to know in 2023.

 Payroll Forms